riceissa/breathing/doc.md

 # Clearing your nose

 In my view, nasal breathing is essential for overcoming shortness of breath (once one gets used to nasal breathing, one realizes that any breath taken through the mouth feels unnatural to some extent).
 It's also the very first step.
 There's a lot of strategies here so I'll list a bunch along with what I think of them.
 My guess is that different ones will work for different people, so you kind of want to try a bunch and see what works (most of these are quite cheap).
+It's very important to keep in mind that most of these strategies are _short-term hacks_.
+They aren't _harmful_ as far as I can tell, but you don't want to just keep relying on them long-term; your goal should be to improve your normal, unconscious breathing to the point where you're always doing silent nasal breathing.

 I won't say much about _why_ it's better to breathe through your nose, as I think this is already covered pretty well in other sources, in particular @nestor2020, which gives a pretty vivid description of the author's own experiment of breathing solely through his mouth (it's scattered throughout the book, so unfortunately I can't cite a specific chapter).